How to Blog. A Lot.

 • MichelleRafter

 Tac: Thanks for this.
 I normally post 2 or 3 times a week.
 But every May I host a blogathon where I and a bunch of other writer-bloggers commit to posting every day of the month.
 Traffic always spikes during that month and then drops down again - though not quite to the previous level - when I stop.
 Gee, you'd think I'd get it and keep blogging daily.
 But as you pointed out, sometimes that's hard to do, especially since big-idea posts can take (me) hours to put together.
 Moral of the story: not every post has to be a big idea.
-Little ideas are good too.
+Little ideas are good to.
 Look at Seth Godin.
 He's a blogging god and some of his posts are like haiku.

 Blogging is a lot like writing for a daily newspaper: the more you do it, the easier it gets.
 If you know you have a daily deadline, you'll rise to the challenge.
 The trick is making yourself stick to a daily schedule without a cranky old editor breathing down your neck.